Start a New Organization

 - Interested in and willing to support your organization’s mission, members, leaders, meetings, and activities.

-Identify two (2) primary student contacts for the organization.
+Identify two (2) primary student contacts and one (1) finance contact for the organization.

 - Student Activities knows that not all student organizations have the same structure, and the group’s constitution will outline specific responsibilities of all officers.
 While shared leadership positions are welcome, Student Activities needs you to designate two primary student leader contacts that can be trusted to receive and disseminate information on behalf of the group.

-- Upon request from Student Activities, complete and submit the supplemental Risk Management Information Packet.
+- Upon request from Student Activities, complete and submit the supplemental online Risk Management Information Packet.

-The following is drawn from the Student Code of Conduct: IX.
+Read and understand the following from the Student Code of Conduct: IX.
 STUDENT ORGANIZATIONS.

 - Student organizations may be charged with violations of this Code or College Policy.